Guide to Estimating Home Construction and Renovation Costs

 2.)
-Get Different Quotes
+Get Multiple Quotes & Bids

 One of the best ways to ensure that your construction and renovation costs are accurate and up to date is to get different quotes from at least three different companies.
 Almost all construction companies will offer free quotes that you can then compare to other companies in the area.

 While it may be tempting to accept the lowest offer, there are other factors that you need to consider.
 For example, consider time frame, reputation, quoting software and relationship with the contractors.
 If there is one quote that is significantly lower than the others, this could be a bad sign.
 All quotes should come in relatively close to each other so use your best judgment before signing any contracts.

 When looking to estimate the cost of a home renovation or construction project, you need to consider the size and condition of your home.
 Typically, the larger the space, the more expensive your renovation will be.
 This is simply because you will be spending more on materials and it will take longer to install these added materials.